Big Cat Read On - Finding My Feet

 My grandmother, Ammamma, is my dance teacher and my best friend.
 But what happens when the one person who believes in you isn’t there to guide you anymore?
 How can I carry on dancing when other things have swallowed me up, like grief.
 Is it time to give it up altogether … or do I just have to find a new dance?

-About the Author and Book Talk questions invite the reader to think more deeply about the themes in the book and reflect on their reading experience.
+Ask the author and Book talk questions invite the reader to think more deeply about the themes in the book and reflect on their reading experience.
 Online lesson plans provide guidance in using this book in a range of settings, including independent, social and whole-class reading – all designed to support the reader to connect with the book and encourage a positive attitude to reading.

 RRP: £7.99